yungwarlock/yungwarlock/README.md

 - [Evently](https://github.com/yungwarlock/closera): A pre-chatgpt makeshift search engine for events around the world
 - [Storefront](https://github.com/yungwarlock/storefront): A toolkit for building Shopify-like websites as a feature in your own products

-I'm currently actively looking for a Product Engineer role at an ambitious company.

 You can reach me on my email: damiakpan@gmail.com.